chnm/model-articles/content/articles/blocknewman.md

 abstracts each year, twentieth-century women's history has actually declined -- from 75% of all women's history abstracts in 1985, to 68% in 2005.

+{{% notation title="Crowded Data" %}}
+I struggled to present these six trend lines in a legible format.
+Color would have been easier, of course.
+I decided on two charts of regional variation (Part I and Part II) because including Western Europe and North America with all other regions would have left those other regions illegibly squished together due to their substantially lower numbers (ranges of c.
+10-70 v. c.
+200-900).

+{{% /notation %}}

+{{< figure src="/img/blocknewmanfig4.png" title="Figure 4:" caption="Regional Variation in Women's History Abstracts, 1985-2005 (Part II)" alt="Graph showing the number of women's history abstracts over time in Africa, East Africa, Eastern Europe/Soviet, Latin America, Middle East, and South Asia." >}}

 {{% notation title="It Isn't All About The Now" %}}
 I was surprised to find that